-- installing the G4 in customer locations;

-- training customers on the use of the G4;

-- providing customer support services; and

-- providing maintenance, repair and warranty services.
+- installing our instruments in customer locations; - training customers on the use of our instruments; - providing commercial laboratory services; - providing customer support services; and - providing maintenance, repair and warranty services.

-We may not be successful in developing the organization or commercial infrastructure necessary to provide these customer support activities in a timely manner to meet commercial demand, and on a cost effective basis.
-Any failure to provide our customers with a superior customer experience, to timely respond to their requests and questions and to provide maintenance and warranty services, may adversely affect our brand and our results of operations.
+We may not be successful in developing the organization or commercial or laboratory services infrastructure necessary to provide these customer support activities in a timely manner to meet commercial demand, and on a cost-effective basis.
+Any failure to provide our customers with a superior customer experience, deliver expected services, to timely respond to their requests and questions and to provide maintenance and warranty services, may adversely affect our brand and our results of operations.
+Further, the costs to providing these services may exceed our expectations and negatively impact our gross margin and results of operations.